amy1hwang/roman/README.md

-# Roman
+# Roman Numerals
 ## by Amy Hwang

 # description of program
-This webpage takes a number from a user and returns the roman numeral version of the number,
+This webpage takes a number from a user and converts a roman numeral.

 # program setup instructions
 * Clone this repository.